-My group is focusing on the structural studies of polyketide synthase, non-ribosomal peptide synthase, pore forming toxin, bacterial secretion system, bacterial ion channels and GPCRs using cryo-electron microscopy.
-Single particle cryo-electron microscopy (cryo-EM) techniques are developing rapidly for the structural characterization of complicated biological complexes.
+My group is focusing on the structural studies of non-ribosomal peptide synthase, pore-forming toxins, bacterial secretion systems, bacterial ion channels, and GPCRs using cryo-electron microscopy.
+Single-particle cryo-electron microscopy (cryo-EM) techniques are developing rapidly for the structural characterization of complicated biological complexes.
 These methods generate snapshots of macromolecules in solution and under highly controlled biochemical environments, a crucial condition for probing physiological structures of distinct functional states.
-Recent high impact publications suggest that cryo-EM has enough potential to resolve the high resolution structure of biological samples and is an essential structural biology instrument, which allows us to determine the three-dimensional (3D) structures of large biological macromolecules, macromolecular complexes, and cell components We use different biochemical, biophysical techniques including negative staining electron microscopy and cryo-EM techniques to characterize the conformational dynamics of very small (100 kDa) protein complexes to very large biological macromolecules (2.6 MDa).
+Recent high-impact publications suggest that cryo-EM has enough potential to resolve the high-resolution structure of biological samples and is an essential structural biology instrument, which allows us to determine the three-dimensional (3D) structures of large biological macromolecules, macromolecular complexes, and cell components We use different biochemical, biophysical techniques including negative staining electron microscopy and cryo-EM techniques to characterize the conformational dynamics of very small (100 kDa) protein complexes to very large biological macromolecules (2.6 MDa).

 1. Metabolic pathways of Mycobacterium tuberculosis

 4. Polyketide Synthases and nonribosomal peptide synthetases

 Structural and functional characterization of the metabolic pathways of Pathogenic bacteria